Argiocnemis rubescens

 commonly known as the red-tipped shadefly.
 It is a widespread species extending from India to southern China, south-east Asia, New Guinea and Australia.

-It prefers fresh still waters such as pools, marshes and swamps.
+Argiocnemis rubescens prefers fresh still waters such as pools, marshes and swamps.
 The adult is a small to medium-sized damselfly with a length of 35 to 40mm, and the hindwing less than 22mm.
 When immature it is a pale reddish brown.
 The mature male is dark with pale green stripes on the thorax, and red on segments 8 and 9.
 In Australia, the distribution is in suitable habitat from Shark Bay in the west, across the north of the continent, to about Point Hicks in the south-east.
 The taxon has been assessed in the IUCN Red List as least concern.

 Etymology

 The species name rubescens is a Latin word meaning reddish.
 Edmond de Sélys Longchamps named this species of damselfly after the colour of the upper surface of its abdomen.